 What ska and reggae songs were popular or influential?

-Here are 10 songs (Actually more than 10.
-I love to share music I like with you) that were important from throughout the 60s and 70s:
+Here are some songs that were important from throughout the 60s and 70s:

 1. The First Ska song was made in 1959 “Easy Snappin’.”
 It was by a pianist named Theo Beckford.
 Many debate who really invented ska with many musicians claiming the title of inventor of ska.